code-423n4/2023-08-livepeer-findings/data/rvierdiiev-Q.md

 It's possible that transcoder will be slashed.
 Then some penalty is slashed from his balance and also he is [resigned](https://github.com/code-423n4/2023-08-livepeer/blob/main/contracts/bonding/BondingManager.sol#L407).
 The problem is that he still has `delegatedAmount` of votes that he can use for voting, while he is malicious, so  can do actions against protocol.
 ### Recommendation
 Make resigned delegator use only bondedAmount as votes.

+## QA-04.
+In case if updateTranscoderWithFees is called when transcoder has unbonded, then no one receives fee
+### Details
+`updateTranscoderWithFees` function is called in order to distribute fee to the transcoder and his delegators.
+It's possible that this function will be called not in the round where job was done, but later.
+So it's possible that transcoder will have to unbond during that time.

+Once unbonded, then it will be [not possible to send fes](https://github.com/code-423n4/2023-08-livepeer/blob/main/contracts/bonding/BondingManager.sol#L310) and delegators will use their fees.
+### Recommendation
+Do not know good solution.